YangchenYe323/lox/README.md

 }
 ```
 - [x] inheritance and dynamic dispatch
++ The "this" identifier is binded at method invocation time to the actual object on which the method is invoked.
++ The "super" identifier is binded at method creation time to the super class, if any, of the method's defining class.

 - [x] An REPL terminal client with history support: `cargo run -p rlox`

 #### Bytecode Virtual Machine